Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - By chaining together individual neurons into a network, artificial neural networks can do anything that can be done by a digital computer.
 - A neural network can simulate a digital computer by simulating its logic gates.
 - However, the key to getting neurons to represent Boolean functions lies in setting the weights and threshold.
 But how do we go about doing this?
 - What makes neural networks such a powerful tool in cognitive science is that they are capable of learning.
-This learning can be supervised (when the network is “told” what errors it is making) or unsupervised (when the network does not receive feedback).
+This learning can be supervised (when the network is "told" what errors it is making) or unsupervised (when the network does not receive feedback).
 - The most important event in the development of neural networks was the discovery of a learning algorithm that could overcome the limitations of single-unit networks.
 - *Hebbian learning*: learning is, at the bottom, an associative process.
 It's also a form of unsupervised learning.
 - Hebbian learning happens at the synaptic level where synapses are modified based on whether the postsynaptic neuron fires.
 Neurons that fire together, wire together.